liangend/gbatR/README.md

 `run_gbat()` executes steps 1–5 (normalization through p-value aggregation) and writes all intermediate results to `output_dir`.
 FDR computation and significant-gene extraction are then run separately (see below).
 In the `example` directory, we provided a toy example to demonstrate the pipeline.

 `run_gbat()` accepts either normalized gene expression matrix or raw gene count matrix.
 When `expr` is a gene count matrix, `run_gbat()` can normalize the the matrix by setting `normalize = TRUE`.
-Under this case, `gene_info` must contain a column of `length` recording the gene length (the total number of nucleotides covered by its exons), which can be obtained through gene count software (i.e., featureCounts, htseq-count).
+Under this case, `gene_info` must contain a column of `length` recording the gene length (the total number of nucleotides covered by its exons), which can be obtained through gene count software (e.g., featureCounts, htseq-count).
 The `length` information is required to calculate RPKM in the normalization procedure.

 ``` r
 library(gbat)